 Trusts who are using the Amplitude pro enterprise™ platform within their organisation experience significant benefits.
 Trusts retain all their data, which is available in real time and can be used not just for the remote monitoring of individual patients’ progress but also:

-- waiting list management to take into account severity of condition as well as length of wait
+- waiting list management to take into account severity of the condition as well as the length of wait

 - analysis to identify areas of service improvement